 Building a website has never been so easy.
-With the likes of WIX, WordPress and many others, amateur designers and web builders can create a website using drag and drop techniques.
-So, no code needed!
+With the likes of WIX, WordPress and many others, amateur designers and web builders can create a website using drag-and-drop techniques.
+No coding skills are needed at all.

 Getting Started with WIX

-WIX will then ask you a number of questions about the website your wish to create.
-The first question is: ‘What kind of website do you want to create?’
+WIX will then ask you several questions about the website you wish to create.
+The first question is, ‘What kind of website do you want to create?’

-There are around 12 ideas WIX shows from a blog, a designer website, an online store and much more including other for any websites that don’t fall under any of the categories shown.
+There are around 12 styles for WIX sites, from a blog, a designer website, an online store and much more.
+Some templates don’t fall under any of these same categories.

-Once you have answered the questions, WIX will then ask you which build you would like to create.
+Once you have answered the questions, WIX will ask you which build you want to create.

-By clicking Start Now, WIX will ask you a few more in depth questions, such as ‘What do you want to create a website for?’, ‘Does your website need any of the following features?’ and ‘What is the name of your business?’.
-Click next and enter your address if you need to or click skip.
+By clicking Start Now, WIX will ask you a few more in-depth questions, such as ‘What do you want to create a website for?’, ‘Does your website need any of the following features?’ and ‘What is the name of your business?’.

-Review your contact details and add a image for a logo if you have one already created.
-It will then ask you to pick a style you like for your site and it can also create a colour scheme based on the image you uploaded if you done this.
+Review your contact details and add an image for a logo if you have one already created.
+It will then ask you to pick a style you like for your site, and it can also create a colour scheme based on the image you uploaded if you did this.